 - If you plan to ice lots of cookies, have your work surface ready in advance.
 I prefer using a few large sheets of wax paper across my kitchen counters.
 However, if I am planning to work with sprinkles, I use rimmed baking sheets to avoid a mess of sprinkles on the ground.

 Whether you are baking this Christmas to hand out a heartfelt gift, using it as a means to spend some quality time with the kids, or just baking because you deserve a treat, nothing quite says “Christmas” like a good old-fashioned sugar cookie.
 And let me just tell you, I’ve said Christmas in this particular way at least a thousand times and counting.
 I began The Anthony Kitchen as an at-home bakery just before Christmas, 2010, and this little number has remained a requested favorite.
 Now, I am gladly passing the recipe on to you.
 Please, enjoy.

-A recipe for the sugar cookies and royal icing.
+A recipe for the best sugar cookies topped off with perfect royal icing!

 - 1 tsp Baking Powder